-Carbonised plant remains can occasionally provide information about the formation history of the archaeological context from which they were retrieved.
+Carbonised plant remains can also occasionally provide information about the formation history of the archaeological context from which they were retrieved.
 Particularly relevant for this study is the fact that plant remains in a longhouse can provide a clue to whether the house has burnt.

-In unburnt houses, carbonisation of plants presumably took place primarily during everyday handling in proximity to heat sources such as hearths.
-Plant remains in unburnt houses will therefore tend to cluster around the hearths or a heat source.
-A concentration of carbonised plant remains associated e.g. with cooking may therefore on occasion also be used as an indicator for the siting of former hearths, even if other traces are no longer recognisable in the archaeological record.
-However, it should be noted that hearths would have been regularly cleaned, which could have created more complex patterns of deposition and redeposition inside a house.
+In unburnt houses carbonisation of plants presumably took place primarily during everyday handling in proximity to heat sources such as hearths.
+Plant remains in unburnt houses will therefore tend to cluster around the hearths or a heat source .
+A concentration of carbonised plant remains associated to coking or similar may therefore on occasion also used as an indicator for the siting of former hearths, even if other traces are no longer recognisable in the archaeological record.
+It should however be noted that hearths would have been regularly cleaned, which could have created more complex patterns of deposition and redeposition inside a house.
 The timespans represented by plant material in unburnt houses are usually impossible to define, and one must assume that the material could reflect accumulation over many months, years or even longer.
-To date, the corpus of archaeobotanical analyses in Scandinavia has shown that the amount of carbonised plant remains in unburnt houses tends to be limited, commonly only a few remains per litre of sampled soil.
-In contrast, burnt houses have been shown to contain high concentrations of macrofossils, often hundreds or thousands of individual remains in single samples (cf. Grabowski & Linderholm 2013, Grabowski 2013, Gustafsson 2000, Henriksen 2007, Viklund 1998a and b, Moltsen 2011).
-Plant remains in these cases also tend to be more widely distributed, since plant material in spaces that were presumably protected from fire during an active phase of the house also became carbonised.
-Material from burnt houses is commonly interpreted to represent shorter time spans and as reflecting activities that took place in the house at the time of or just before the fire.
+The corpus of archaeobotanical analyses in Scandinavia has to date shown that the amount of carbonised plant remains in unburnt houses tends to be limited, commonly only a few remains per litre of sampled soil.
+In contrast, burnt houses have been shown to contain high concentrations of macrofossils, often hundreds or thousands of individual remains in single samples (cf. Grabowski & Linderholm 2013, Grabowski in press., Gustafsson 2000, Henriksen 2007, Viklund 1998a and b, Moltsen 2011).
+Plant remains in these cases also tend to be more widely distributed, since plant material in spaces which were presumably protected from fire during an active phase of the house also became carbonised.
+Material from burnt houses is commonly interpreted to represent shorter time spans and as reflecting activities? that took place in the house at the time of or just before the fire.
 Such cases can therefore be perceived as snapshots of the botanical composition of a house at a specific time in its history.
-An underlying signal from everyday carbonisation that took place prior to the fire is of course also embedded in the material, but owing to the differences in sheer amounts of macrofossils, the effects of preceding activities should have limited effect on the composition of the assemblage (Grabowski and Linderholm 2013, Moltsen 2011, Viklund 1998a and b).
-However, no doubt there are examples in the archaeological record that deviate from the above generalisation.
+An underlying signal from everyday carbonisation which took place prior to the fire is of course also embedded in the material, but due to the differences in sheer amounts of macrofossils the effects of preceding activities should have limited effect on the composition of the assemblage (Grabowski and Linderholm 2013, Moltsen 2011, Viklund 1998a and b).
+There are, however, no doubt examples in the archaeological record which deviate from the above generalisation.